-Reiki was rediscovered in the middle of the 19th century by a Christian monk named Mikao Usui.
+Reiki was discovered in the middle of the 19th century by a Christian monk named Mikao Usui.
 Usui travelled to the Holy Mountain of Kuriyama.
 It was there where he decided to fast and meditate in solitude for 21 days hoping to gain contact with a higher level of consciousness.

 Nothing unusual happened until the last day, when he saw a shining light moving towards him.
 It became larger and larger until it touched him in the center of his forehead.
 He saw millions of colored bubbles of blue, lilac, pink and all the colors of a rainbow.
 A great white light appeared, and he saw the little known reiki symbols glowing in shiny gold.
 This was the birth of the Usui system of reiki as revealed from the Bhuddist Sutras.